camcinel/251b_pa3/README.md

 The following command line arguments are supported:

-- `give-time`: will give the time elapsed for each epoch of training.
+- `--time`: will give the time elapsed for each epoch of training.
 The default is not to give time.
+- `--batch-size`: determines the number of images in each batch.
+Default is 16.
+- `--epochs`: the maximum number of training of epochs.
+Default is 100.
+- `--learning-rate`: the learning rate during training.
+Default if 0.005.
+- `--model`: chooses the model to train and test.
+The choices are
+    1. `baseline`: the baseline model
+    2. `resnet`: a pre-trained ResNet34 encoder and custom decoder
+    3. `unet`: an implementation of UNet
+    4. `fc8`: a custom convolutional network based on FCN8
+- `--weighted`: weight loss function by inverse class frequency
+- `--loss`: chooses the model's loss function.
+The choices are
+  1. `cross-entropy`: cross entropy loss
+  2. `focal`: focal loss
+  3. `dice`: dice loss
+- `--patience`: chooses the amount of patience epochs for early stopping.
+The default is 10
+- `--scheduler`: chooses to use a cosine annealing learning rate scheduler.
+The default is not to use cosine annealing.

 ## Required Libraries